devgateway/www.developmentgateway.org/_posts/2006-09-26-tunisia-to-put-government-contract-tenders-on-the-web.md

 created: 1159292104
 old_path: news/tunisia-put-government-contract-tenders-web
 title: Tunisia to Put Government Contract Tenders on the Web
-lede: Deploying National e-Procurement System with Support from Development Gateway Foundation, Government of Italy, World Bank The Government of Tunisia will deploy a new national procurement system to streamline government purchasing and put government contract information online.
+excerpt: Deploying National e-Procurement System with Support from Development Gateway Foundation, Government of Italy, World Bank The Government of Tunisia will deploy a new national procurement system to streamline government purchasing and put government contract information online.
 The Development Gateway Foundation will fund the project